 - Participate in and contributes to regulatory meetings, including preparing briefing documents and annual reports.

 - Responsible for clinical sections of Investigational New Drug and other global regulatory filings, Investigator Brochures and DSURs.

 - Support the development and execution of clinical trials, including the identification and management of clinical investigators and sites, consultants, and/or Clinical Research Organizations (CROs)

-- Ability to work and partner with colleagues of cross-functional areas and members of the global program teams.
+- Work and partner with colleagues of cross-functional areas and members of the global program teams.

 - Responsible for medical monitoring activities, assessing issues related to protocol conduct and/or individual subject safety.
 Assesses overall safety information for trials and vaccine candidates for Icosavax-sponsored studies.

-- Oversees ClinOps scientists with respect to assessment of these issues and makes decisions regarding study conduct related to scientific integrity.
+- Oversee ClinOps team members with respect to assessment of these issues and makes decisions regarding study conduct related to scientific integrity.

 - Other responsibilities related to the design and execution of global clinical development programs include:

 - Responsible for and providing expert strategic and tactical input into clinical development plans.

 - Responsible for acting as liaison with research and/or development personnel both internally and with external collaborators/principal investigators to ensure all regulatory requirements for GCP studies are met and proper handling, tracking, and evaluation of samples from studies is secured.